Making An Instagram Plan

 <Sigh> It’s really easy for the Personal Category 2 to take over!
 LOL I need to work on that a bit more!
 I’m not going to be crazy rigid about it, but I want to get better about balancing out the images and without a plan it’s easy to get off track.

-Next week I hope to get better at keeping things balanced, I love sharing personal images on Instagram, but I would like it to represent the Blog too.
+Next week I hope to get better at keeping things balanced, I love sharing personal images on Instagram, but I would like my account to represent the Blog too.
 I think that being yourself on Social Media is huge, but if you want to grow, affect others with your words and perhaps begin to monetize we need to be aware of what we’re posting and the affect on our followers.

 Does it keep them coming back?
 Does it serve a purpose?
 Is it enjoyable to spend time on your Blog or Social Media?